 3. Paul showed that the judgment would be after his time (Acts 24:25).

-4. As a result of this judgment Christ determines what rewards all men are to receive
+4. As a result of the judgment Christ determines what reward man receives

 Operating on the repeat & enlarge principle the book of Daniel focuses in on the time of the judgment: